 However, there is one reason for military intervention that is rarely discussed, even in the alternative media, in this context – the goal of total domination by the private central banking system.

 It is true that both debt and the control of currency is one of the most effective means of enslaving an entire population without their knowledge.
-Continually chasing financial freedom with no ability to pay off debt and save for the future ensures that a sizeable majority of the population will not have the means, time, or energy to resist the totalitarian methods imposed upon them.
+Continually chasing financial freedom with no ability to pay off bills and debt and save for the future ensures that a sizeable majority of the population will not have the means, time, or energy to resist the totalitarian methods imposed upon them.

 Likewise, it is true that by controlling a nation’s currency, one essentially controls the nation.
 Governments who are beholden to third parties and private banks for their money are not governments at all – they are receiverships existing solely at the pleasure of the controlling oligarchy.
 As Mayer Amschel Rothschild once stated, “Give me control of a nation’s money supply and I care not who makes its laws.”